 Choosing your courses:

-Old Testament Foundations (BIBL 501), New Testament Foundations (BIBL 502), and Christian Thought & Culture I (INDS 501) and II (INDS 502) are all part of the foundational core for the Master of Arts in Theological Studies and the Master of Divinity (MDiv) programs.
+Old Testament Foundations (BIBL 501), New Testament Foundations (BIBL 502), and Christian Thought & Culture I (INDS 501) and II (INDS 502) are all part of the foundational core for the Master of Arts in Christian Studies, Master of Arts in Theological Studies, and the Master of Divinity (MDiv) programs.
 If you think you might use the GradDipCS to go on to a master’s program at Regent, you should take both Christian Thought and Culture I & II (one as your INDS elective), since both of these courses are required for the MA Theo Studies and MDiv programs.
 We also recommend that you choose your electives carefully in light of the requirements of the master's program you are considering.

 More details are available on our Program Requirements and Policies page.